5G-ERA/NetApp-Workshop/Documentation/Prerequisites.md

 * [VM Confiugration](VM_configuration.md)

 ### VirtualBox host network
-For freshly installed VirtualBox is necessary to create VirtualBox Host Network to get the downloaded image running.
+For freshly installed VirtualBox it is necessary to create VirtualBox Host Network to get the downloaded image running.
 It can be simply added in VirtualBox GUI `File --> Host Network Manager... --> Create`.
 After this, created VirtualBox Host Network will be connected to the imported image.